Histories of Marlborough

 - Samuel Boyd is called the father of our city.
 Society Curator Bob Kane gave a presentation on Boyd in January 2012.
 It was captured on video and can be viewed online.

-- Each year the Society awards a scholarship to a student who has written a report on some aspect of Marlborough's history.
+- For several years the Society awarded a scholarship annually to the student whose report on some aspect of Marlborough's history was judged the best.
 Some of the reports are available here.

 The Society has several maps in its archives.
 The maps below were scanned by the City and are available here as downloadable PDFs that range in size from 500 KB to 1.5 MB.
 The high resolution enables you to zoom in and see details.
 (Information on working with PDFs is here.)